 in 2015, after a safari to Tanzania, I decided to become a professional wildlife photographer.
 Although it has never been my sole source of income, it now dominates my working life.
 I have sold prints, written for magazines and other publications, and run photography workshops at home and overseas.

-In 2018, my wife and I left the hustle of a big city to live in the open countryside, moving from the industrial midlands to a rural smallholding in a quiet valley below the splendid wilderness of the North Pennines National Landscape and within a short distance of the rolling uplands of the Yorkshire Dales National Park.
+In 2018, my wife and I left the hustle of a big city to live in the open countryside, moving from the industrial midlands to a rural smallholding in a quiet valley below the splendid wilderness of the North Pennines National Landscape and have recently moved a short distance to the rolling uplands of the Yorkshire Dales National Park.
 It is an ideal location to live and photograph local wildlife.

 A person hiking on a grassy hill with walking sticks, overlooking a body of water with rocky islands in the distance.